 Under Kingsbury, Texas Tech averaged at least 30 points per game, 470 total yards per game and 300 passing yards per game in all six seasons.
 The Red Raiders averaged over 500 yards of offense in four seasons and over 450 passing yards twice.
-In 24 games against ranked opponents, the Red Raiders offense averaged 502 ypg.
+In 24 games against ranked opponents, the Red Raiders offense averaged 502 yards per game.

-Kingsbury's star pupil at Texas Tech was QB Patrick Mahomes, who was selected 10th overall in the 2017 NFL Draft and has earned 2018 NFL MVP Honors and Super Bowl LIV MVP honors in his first four seasons in league.
+Kingsbury's star pupil at Texas Tech was QB Patrick Mahomes, who was selected 10th overall in the 2017 NFL Draft and has earned 2018 NFL MVP Honors and Super Bowl LIV MVP honors in his first three seasons.
 Mahomes helped rewrite the history books during his tenure with the Red Raiders, eclipsing the 5,000-yard mark as a junior in 2016 to become just the third quarterback ever to record 5,000+ yards of total offense in back-to-back seasons.
-He was selected as the 2016 Sammy Baugh Award winner after leading the country in passing yards (5,052) while throwing for 41 TDs and rushing for 285 yards and 12 TDs.
-Mahomes became the second of Kingsbury's quarterbacks to lead the nation in passing yards, joining former Houston QB Case Keenum (2009, '11).